yuhui1208/api/substrate/extrinsics.md

 ### clearPrime()
 - **interface**: `api.tx.technicalMembership.clearPrime`
 - **summary**:   Remove the prime member if it exists.

+  May only be called from `T::PrimeOrigin`.

 ### removeMember(who: `AccountId`)
 - **interface**: `api.tx.technicalMembership.removeMember`
 - **summary**:   Remove a member `who` from the set.

-  May only be called from `RemoveOrigin` or root.
+  May only be called from `T::RemoveOrigin`.

 ### resetMembers(members: `Vec<AccountId>`)
 - **interface**: `api.tx.technicalMembership.resetMembers`
 - **summary**:   Change the membership to a new set, disregarding the existing membership.
 Be nice and pass `members` pre-sorted.

-  May only be called from `ResetOrigin` or root.
+  May only be called from `T::ResetOrigin`.

 ### setPrime(who: `AccountId`)
 - **interface**: `api.tx.technicalMembership.setPrime`
 - **summary**:   Set the prime member.
 Must be a current member.

+  May only be called from `T::PrimeOrigin`.

 ### swapMember(remove: `AccountId`, add: `AccountId`)
 - **interface**: `api.tx.technicalMembership.swapMember`
 - **summary**:   Swap out one member `remove` for another `add`.

-  May only be called from `SwapOrigin` or root.
+  May only be called from `T::SwapOrigin`.

   Prime membership is *not* passed from `remove` to `add`, if extant.